NextFTC/NextFTC-Docs/src/guide/subsystems/flywheel.md

 using.
 This process varies with each subsystem.
 Here, we'll create two commands.

-To control our motor's position, we will be using the `RunToVelocity` command.
+To control our motor's velocity , we will be using the `RunToVelocity` command.

 Let's create our first `RunToVelocity` command.